netconomy-stephan-dum/css-multi-theme/readme.md

 - dark.localhost
 - light.localhost

-execute `yarn dev` to run all scripts and start the server
+execute `yarn dev-webpack` to run all scripts and start the server

-go to one of the addresses added to host file with approriate PORT (default is 8080 for csr and 8114 for ssr).
+go to one of the addresses added to host file with appropriate PORT (default is 8080 for csr and 8114 for ssr).

-## Roadmap:
-- add stylelint
-- add static dir overload to plugin
-- rework options
-  - split css in pre and post step
-  - css post css plugins as options
-  - add custom spriteStringToObject
-- prepare package.json for release

-## v2
-- use a javascript parser as starting point to avoid loading the file and not using it
-- make tenant optional optimize svg/css support for no tenant
-- inline loader add resolve with all possible image extensions to loader load ie svg with jpg
-- add warning if the ratio of the svg blueprint does not match the overloaded file viewbox ratio
-- allow splitting into two process:
-  1. only do the js => write classNames to on big file
-  2. only do the assets => imports asset file